NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 #### VISA Adventures

+So, in order to get some nice data to analyse, I decided I wanted to make use of the oscilloscopes available here.
+After learning about the fact you can stream data from them (I used to take pictures with my phone of the screen), I wanted to make use of that for some nice graphs.
+Turns out it's not as easy as I thought and it turned into a small sidequest.
 Due to the sheer length of the article, I've decided to move it to it's own dedicated document [here.](./Personal/Keysight-Visa.md)

 #### Joysticks